yadavtanya717-dev/-DecodeLabs-Tasks/README.md

-# 🚀 DecodeLabs Internship Projects
+# 🚀 Generative AI Projects

-Welcome to my DecodeLabs Internship repository!
+Welcome to my Generative AI repository!

 This repository contains all the projects I developed during my internship, focusing on Artificial Intelligence, Machine Learning, Python, and Generative AI.